 FUNDAMENTALS OF YOGA

 Yoga works on the level of one’s body, mind, emotion, and energy.
 This has given rise to four broad classifications of Yoga: Karma Yoga where we utilize the body; Jňāna Yoga where we utilize the lighter mind; Bhakti Yoga where we utilize the emotion and Kriyā Yoga where we utilize the energy.
 Each system of Yoga we practice falls within the gamut of one or more of these categories.
 Every individual is a unique combination of these four factors.
 Only a Guru (teacher) can advocate the appropriate combination of the four fundamental paths as it is necessary for each seeker.

 HISTORY OF YOGA

 The science of Yoga has origin thousands of years ago, long before the first religion or belief systems were born.
-The seers and sages carried this powerful Yogic science to different parts of the world including Asia, the Middle East, northern Africa, and South America.
-Interestingly, modern scholars have noted and marvelled at the close parallels found between ancient cultures across the globe.
+Therefore, The seers and sages carried this powerful Yogic science to different parts of the world including Asia, the Middle East, northern Africa, and South America.
+Interestingly, modern scholars have noted and marveled at the close parallels found between ancient cultures across the globe.
 However, it was in India that the Yogic system found its fullest expression.
-Agastya, the Saptarishi, who travelled across the Indian subcontinent, crafted this culture around a core Yogic way of life.
-Yoga is widely considered as an “immortal cultural outcome” of the Indus Saraswati Valley Civilisation – dating back to 2700 BC.
+Agastya, the Saptarishi, who traveled across the Indian subcontinent, crafted this culture around a core Yogic way of life.
+In other words, Yoga is widely considered as an “immortal cultural outcome” of the Indus Saraswati Valley Civilisation – dating back to 2700 BC.

 6 Most Important Things to Bring With You